atricore/josso-site/src/content/getting-started.md

 (include basic things like libc).
 It basically allows you to run centos on ubuntu or (via Virtual Box) on your Mac and Windows installation.

-These pages show how to take advantage of both vagrant and docker sandboxing capabilities to do a number of JOSSO related tasks, including installation and testing basic features.
+These pages show how to take advantage of both Vagrant and Docker sandboxing capabilities to do a number of JOSSO related tasks, including installation and testing basic features.

-These instructions are not meant to be a full blown vagrant nor docker guide.
+These instructions are not meant to be a full-blown guide to Vagrant or Docker.
 For that, we recommend looking at the official documentation on the corresponding websites.

 ### Install Vagrant